ooples/pine_script_docs/source/concepts/Repainting.rst

 More important than repainting, perhaps, is that your indicator's plots and trade entries or exits be realistic.
-Plots that go back in time to plot pivot lines starting at the pivot, for example, may be great to impress the galery, but they mislead others — and perhaps yourself. by not leading you or others to believe it does things
+Plots that go back in time to plot pivot lines starting at the pivot, for example, may be great to impress the galery, but they mislead others — and perhaps yourself.

 In this page we will explore different causes of repainting.